emersonsiega/financial_wellness/README.md

 Layer responsible for handle the access to remote or local data sources.
 This data source can be anything, from a local file (👋 `AppConstants`), to a remote API or local database.

-I this project the data layer was added just to deliver the current tax rate.
+In this project the data layer was added just to deliver the current tax rate.
 If some day this tax rate come from a REST API, we are safe.

 #### Presentation layer